rweddell/TutoringMaterials/ProjectPrompts/PythonPaint.md

     - This function will trigger when the left mouse button is released
     - It will take one parameter called: event
     - Reference the global variables: b1, x_old, y_old
+    - The purpose of this function is to reassign the values of global variables
+        > global b1, x_old, y_old
+        > b1 = 'up'
+        > x_old = None
+        > y_old = None

 - Define a function called motion
     - This function will be used when the left mouse button is clicked and the mouse is moving
+    - This function will update x_old and y_old as the mouse moves and create a line on the canvas
     - It will take one parameter called: event
     - Everything in this function is dependent on b1 == 'down', so if b1 does not equal 'down', the function will do nothing
         > if b1 == 'down':